goeh/weather-collector/README.md

     ./gradlew

 When the build finish successfully, you will find `weather-collector.zip` in ./build/distributions.
 Extract the archive where you want to install the program, for example in /home/pi/weather.
 Then go to the folder where you extracted the archive and start the weather collector.

 ## Run

+### Run from source

+    ./gradlew run --args='/dev/ttyUSB0 19200'

+### Run from distribution

     cd weather-collector-VERSION
     ./bin/weather-collector /dev/ttyUSB0 19200